AdilBhayani/Line-Following-Robot/README.md

 * Quadrature Encoder/Decoder
     * Used to detect rotation of axis
-    * Need to get working to figure out angle of wheels
+    * Need to get working to figure out speed of robot
+    * Need it to calculate distance travelled
     * Necessary so that we can damp the oscillations of the robot

 * DIP Switches to control mode and On/Off switch